These Romanian pretzels or covrigei are one of the most popular Romanian snacks. Cheesy, crunchy, and addictive pastry.

 Instructions

-- Divide the dough into 2 or 3 parts and keep the rest of the dough wrapped in cling film in the fridge, while you cut the first batch of pretzels or sticks.
+- Refrigerate dough: Divide the dough into 2 or 3 parts and keep the rest of the dough wrapped in cling film in the fridge, while you cut the first batch of pretzels or sticks.

-- Roll the dough about 3 or 4 mm/ 0.12 – 0.15 inches thick on a lightly floured surface.
+- Cut pretzels: Roll the dough about 0.12 – 0.15 inches/ 3-4 mm thick on a lightly floured surface.
 Cut with the pretzel cutter if you have one.
 Remove the pastry bits inside the holes of the pretzels.
 You will roll them again with the next batch of pastry.
+If you don't want to use a cutter, cut the dough into strips about as long and thick as a finger.

 - Bake for 12-15 minutes or until nicely golden.
-Check the first batch repeatedly to make sure you get the baking time right, ovens are different and you don't want to overbake the pretzels.
+Check the first batch repeatedly to make sure you get the baking time right.
+Ovens are different, and you don't want to overbake the pretzels.

 Adina says